therealOri/cppgen/README.md

 # cppgen
 This is just a basic password generator using c++ and uses what I think may be okay for randomly selecting letters.
 (I don't know much if anything about rng with c++.)

-Also this is kinda almost my first attempt at making something with c++, Many people when making new things will make a simple hello world script.
+Also this is kinda my first attempt at making something with c++, Many people when making new things will make a simple hello world script.
 Whereas, I like to make password generators.
 If you can make a password generator in a different language then you'll definitely learn something along the way.

 If you like what I have made then leave a star! ⭐ and feel free to share!
 __ __